quevivasbien/fastACE/docs/code_explainer.md

 ## `VecToVec`

 The `VecToVec` class is a wrapper for functions taking an Eigen array as an input and returning an Eigen array as an output.
-Like with `VecToScalar`, you can use `VecToVec:f` to call the wrapped function and `VecToVec:df` to call its derivatives.
+Like with `VecToScalar`, you can use `VecToVec::f` to call the wrapped function and `VecToVec::df` to call its derivatives.

 Again like `VecToScalar`, `VecToVec` is pure virtual -- it is intended only as a template for child classes.
 However, there aren't many child classes of `VecToVec` implemented by default; there is only `VToVFromVToS`, which wraps a `VecToScalar` instance, allowing it to produce an array output, and `SumOfVecToVec`, which wraps multiple `VecToScalar` instances, combining their outputs into an array output.